 It’s the Swisse People’s Ride on Saturday 26 January and our top tips will help you prepare to perform at your best

-Whether you’re entering the 35km, 65km or 111km race, you’ve no doubt been practicing your ride, polishing your bike and preparing your gear for weeks.
-Now that we’re down to the last few days before the ride, here’s what you need to know to help you reach for your peak in the race.
+Whether you’re entering the 35km, 65km or 115km race, you’ve no doubt been practicing your ride, polishing your bike and preparing your gear for weeks.
+Now that we’re down to the last few weeks before the ride, here’s what you need to know to help you perform at your best on the day.

 Know your route

 If you can, ride the course before the race to familiarise yourself with it, or get your hands on a map so you can try visualise it and identify points to look out for.
 Incorporate as much outdoor riding as you can into your training schedule to simulate the demands of race riding.

 If you’re not accustomed to group riding, make sure you get some practice in before the big day, so you can get used to riding at high speeds with multiple other cyclists.
 It will also assist you with learning the etiquette of race cycling, so you can ride in a large group respectfully.

 Step up your overall carbohydrate intake about 48 hours before the event – try increasing foods such as potatoes, rice and pasta at meal times.
 Top up with carbohydrate snacks, such as cereal bars or fruit.
 Hydrate well the evening before the race.

 Breakfast should be consumed about two to three hours before the race, and should primarily consist of carbohydrates.
 Importantly, stick to food that you normally have for breakfast on a training day – this is not the time to be experimenting with new cuisines!
 Don’t leave breakfast too late as this could cause stomach discomfort once you get started.
 Make sure you drink lots of fluids before the race.